karicharlamounika/Interview_Catalog_Manager/Test_plan.md

 ## 5. Assumptions / Limitations

-- Test data will be reset between test runs.
+- Test data is hard coded for api and UI both.
+While rer-unning tests locally update email in testData.json for e2e and       catalogmanger.postman_collection.json for api
 - Only functional aspects are covered; non-functional requirements are excluded.
 - ELement state validations are not covered as they are component testing scenarios
 - Scennarios related to invalid login credentials is limited to API tests to avoid retundancy of tests